A symmetrical triangle is a neutral chart pattern that can offer opportunities both long and short traders depending on which side price breaks out.

-Generally a Symmetrical Triangle results when there is an area of indecision within the marketplace where buyers are attempting to push prices higher but are met with resistance by sellers.
+A symmetrical triangle results when there is an area of indecision within the marketplace where buyers are attempting to push prices higher but are met with resistance by sellers.

-A series of rallies and sell-offs continues, each one smaller than the last and the triangle gradually eases upward.
+A series of rallies and sell-offs continues, each one smaller than the last, and the triangle gradually eases upward.